About the Prize

 Number of Awardees

-The Alliance will award three Prizes each year.
+The Alliance will award up to five Prizes each year.
 The Alliance strives to ensure each class of winners is diverse, taking into account geography, sector, and size.

 Frequency of the Award Program

 The Prizes are awarded annually.
-The nomination cycle will be open from July 2012 to December 31, 2012.
-The award ceremony will take place in April 2013.
+The nomination cycle for the 2016 U.S. Water Prize will be open from May 2015 to Novemeber 15, 2015.
+The award ceremony will take place in April 2016.

-Prize Winners will receive a hand-crafted, commissioned commemorative award at the inaugural U.S. Water Prize ceremony in Washington, D.C. in April 2013, honoring their valuable accomplishments.
+Prize Winners will receive a hand-crafted, commemorative award at the inaugural U.S. Water Prize ceremony in Washington, D.C. in April 2016, honoring their valuable accomplishments.